 The main conference will take place from 02.03. to 06.03.2026.
 Traditionally, the ErLe Day with programme items tailored for teachers and educators will take place on 03.03.2026.
 On the Young Talent Day from 01.03. to 02.03.2026, the Young Talent Representation will put together a comprehensive programme.

-Read moreWe conduct empirical research by observing or initiating mathematical learning situations at school, videographing them and analysing them on the basis of theory.
+Read moreWe conduct empirical research by observing or initiating mathematical learning situations in schools, videographing them, and analysing them within a theoretical framework.

-The App Database Maths offers a comprehensive overview of digital learning applications for maths lessons - from pre-school to upper secondary level.
-In view of the large selection of available apps, the database provides orientation and supports teachers, learners and parents in quickly and specifically finding suitable apps for different learning needs.
+The App Database Maths offers a comprehensive overview of digital learning apps for mathematics education – from pre-school to upper secondary level.
+Given the wide range of available apps, the database offers guidance and helps teachers, learners, and parents quickly find suitable tools for specific learning needs.

-The joint project DigiMal.nrw aims to improve the quality of the central courses in the teacher training programme in mathematics (focus on primary school / basic mathematical education) with the help of digitally supported measures in such a way that students' access to the subject and the didactics of mathematics is effectively expanded.
+The joint project DigiMal.nrw aims to enhance the quality of core courses in the mathematics teacher training program (focusing on primary education/basic mathematics education) through digitally supported measures, thereby effectively broadening students' access to the subject and the didactics of mathematics.
 The focus is on the development and testing of digital learning opportunities for mathematics didactics courses as part of teacher training.

 Link: DigiMal.nrw